solid/solidproject.org/_posts/for-developers/apps/inrupt-tutorial/2020-11-06-00_getting-started.md

         npx parcel index.html
         ```

-       The output resembles the following:
+       The output should resemble the following:

         ```shell
           Server running at http://localhost:1234